 The Scientific and Technical Advisory Body to the 2001 Convention

-States that lack underwater archaeologists but face problems due to chance discoveries, treasure hunting, scientific doubts, etc. can call on the STAB for assistance.
+States that lack underwater archaeologists, but face problems due to chance discoveries, treasure hunting, scientific doubts, etc. can call on the STAB for assistance.
 STAB experts are readily available to offer advice or, if necessary, to send a mission to the requesting State Party.
-Working both through physical meetings and electronic exchange, the STAB is dynamic and can intervene in a timely, low-cost manner, as demonstrated by the STAB’s recent investigation into the purported ‘Santa Maria’ wreck, upon request by Haiti.
-Besides offering assistance on concrete practical matters, assistance can also be provided on legal issues such as the revision of national heritage laws.
+Working through physical meetings, electronic exchange and missions, the STAB is dynamic and can intervene in a timely, low-cost manner, as demonstrated by the STAB’s recent investigations into the purported ‘Santa Maria’ wreck, upon request by Haiti or its Madagascar and Panama missions.
+Besides offering assistance on concrete practical matters, assistance can also be provided on legal issues, such as the revision of national heritage laws.